xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 For example, the **NoProfile** parameter of **powershell.exe** is a switch parameter.

-To create a switch parameter in a function, specify the `Switch` type in the parameter definition.
+To create a switch parameter in a function, specify the `switch` type in the parameter definition.

 For example: